rejth/weaviate-image-search/README.md

 ### Running Weaviate

-To start the Weaviate instance, run the following command, which will use the `docker-compose.yml` file.
+To start the Weaviate instance, run the following command using the `docker-compose.yml` file.

 ```bash
 docker compose up -d